archlinux/alpm/alpm-types/resources/specification/alpm-files.5.md

 - Directories are always listed with a trailing slash (`/`).
 - All paths are relative to the system root (i.e., `/usr/bin/foo` is represented as `usr/bin/foo`).

+Note that, when used in the context of an **alpm-db**, the file usually contains a trailing empty line, if it tracks at least one path.

 # EXAMPLES